sravan-a-l-1/gcp-nginx-firewall-webserver/README.md

 ### Issue

-The NGINX page was not accessible initially from the browser.
+The NGINX page may not be accessible from the browser.

 ### Cause

-HTTP traffic was blocked because the VM was created without allowing HTTP traffic or without a firewall rule.
+HTTP traffic may be blocked because no firewall rule allows port 80.

 ### Solution

-A firewall rule was created allowing incoming HTTP traffic.
+Create a firewall rule allowing incoming HTTP traffic.

 Configuration:

 Protocol: TCP
 Port: 80
-Source: 0.0.0.0/0
+Source Range: 0.0.0.0/0

-After applying the firewall rule, the NGINX web server became accessible.
+After applying the firewall rule, the NGINX web server becomes accessible.

 ---